billscofield/HuaWei/linux/linux.md

 ## /etc/shadow
 1. 用户名

 2. 密码

     This field may be empty, in which case no passwords are required to authenticate as the specified login name.
 However, some applications which read the /etc/shadow file may decide not to permit any access at all if the password field is empty.

     A password field which starts with an exclamation mark means that the password is locked.
 The remaining characters on the line represent the password field before the password was locked.

     Refer to crypt(3) for details on how this string is interpreted.

     If the password field contains some string that is not a valid result of crypt(3), for instance ! or *, the user will not be able to use a unix password to log in (but the user may log in the system by other means).

         系统用户都是这个*

 3. date of last password change(1970.1.1)

     0:下次登录需要修改密码
     空:An empty field means that password aging features are disabled.

     如何计算呢?

         date -d "2020-02-25 UTC" +%s
         date -d "1970-1-1 20000days UTC" 得到2024 12:00

 4. minimum password age

     the number of days the user will have to wait before she will be allowed to change her password again.
 An empty field and value 0 mean that there are no minimum password age.

 5. maximum password age

     The maximum password age is the number of days after which the user will have to change her password.

     After this number of days is elapsed, the password may still be valid.
 The user should be asked to change her password the next time she will log in.

     An empty field means that there are no maximum password age, no password warning period, and no password inactivity period (see below).

     If the maximum password age is lower than the minimum password age, the user cannot change her password.

 6. password warning period

-    The number of days before a password is going to expire (see the maximum password age above) during which the user should be warned. maxmium 到期日向前数
+    The number of days before a password is going to expire (see the maximum password age above) during which the user should be warned.  maxmium 到期日 向前数

     An empty field and value 0 mean that there are no password warning period.

 7. password inactivity(静止，不活动) period

     The number of days after a password has expired (see the maximum password age above) during which the password should still be accepted (and the user should update her password during the next login).  maximux 到期后向后数

     **After expiration of the password and this expiration period is elapsed, no login is possible using the current user's password.
 The user should contact her administrator.**

     An empty field and -1(see /etc/default/useradd) means that there are no enforcement of an inactivity period.

 8. account expiration date

     The date of expiration(期满) of the account, expressed as the number of days since Jan 1, 1970.

     Note that an account expiration differs from a password expiration.

+    In case of an account expiration, the user shall not be allowed to login.
+    (如果超过了失效时间，就算密码没有过期，用户也就失效，无法使用了)

-    In case of an account expiration, the user shall not be allowed to login. (如果超过了失效时间，就算密码没有过期，用户也就失效，无法使用了) In case of a password expiration, the user is not allowed to login using her password.
+    In case of a password expiration, the user is not allowed to login using her password.

     An empty field means that the account will never expire.

     The value 0 should not be used as it is interpreted as either an account with no expiration, or as an expiration on Jan 1, 1970.

 9. reserved field

     This field is reserved for future use.

 ## /etc/group

+group_name

-group_name  the name of the group.
+    the name of the group.

+password

-password    the (encrypted) group password 都是x, 存在/etc/gshadow中.
+    the (encrypted) group password 都是x, 存在/etc/gshadow中.
 If this field is empty, no password is needed.

+GID

-GID         the numeric group ID.
+    the numeric group ID.

+user_list

-user_list   a list of the usernames that are members of this group, separated by commas.
+    a list of the usernames that are members of this group, separated by commas.

 ## /etc/gshadow

 group name

     It must be a valid group name, which exist on the system.

 encrypted password

     Refer to crypt(3) for details on how this string is interpreted.

     If the password field contains some string that is not a valid result of crypt(3), for instance ! or \*, users will not be able to use a unix password to access the group (but group members do not need the password).

     The password is used when a user who is not a member of the group wants to gain the permissions of this group (see newgrp(1)).

     This field may be empty, in which case only the group members can gain the group permissions.

     A password field which starts with an exclamation mark means that the password is locked.
 The remaining characters on the line represent the password field before the password was locked.

     This password supersedes any password specified in /etc/group.

 administrators

     It must be a comma-separated list of user names.

     Administrators can change the password or the members of the group.